 Now that you have purified yourselves by obeying the truth so that you have sincere love for your brothers, love one another deeply, from the heart.
 For you have been born again, not of perishable seed, but of imperishable, through the living and enduring word of God.
 For,

 “All men are like grass, and all their glory is like the flowers of the field; the grass withers and the flowers fall, but the word of the Lord stands forever.”
 And this is the word that was preached to you.

-We have just lived to see the new birth of our second great grand-daughter and expect the new birth of our first great grand-son next month.
+I have just lived to see the new birth of our fifth and sixth great grandson.
 The physical new birth of a child is one of the great wonders of life and blessing from God.
 An even greater wonder is how Almighty God can take a sin-laden person and give that person new life spiritually, with the promise of everlasting life to come.